Tropical mixtures of star tree metrics: Basic definitions and main result

-From now on, we will focus our attention on the restriction of $\phi$ to pairs of star trees As one can show, the image of this restriction will also be a pointed cone.
+The image of this restriction is also a pointed cone.
 The main goal of this paper is to characterize the set $\im \,\phi \cap \text{\{tree metrics\}}$.
 Along the way, we determine the fibers of $\phi$.
-Since $D=D\oplus D$, we already know that $\text{\{star trees\}} \subset \im\, \phi$.
+Since $D=D\oplus D$, we already know that $\text{\{star tree metrics\}} \subset \im\, \phi$.
 Thus, we need only study when a non-star tree metric belongs to the image of $\phi$.
 We now present the desired characterization.
-Our building blocks with be the cases of four and five taxa.
+Our building blocks with be the trees on four and five taxa.

-\begin{lemma} Assume $n=4$ and let $T$ be quartet $(ij|kl)$ with edge weights as in Figure~\ref{fig:quartetLabels}.
-Then $T$ is a mixture of two star tree metrics \emph{if and only if} $e_i,e_j>g$ or $e_k,e_l>g$.
-Moreover for each pair of inequalities, the fiber over $T$ consists of four pairwise disjoint 2-dimensional families of pairs $(D,\HH)$, which correspond to 2-dimensional polygons in $\RR_+^8$, together with their orbits under the $\Sn_2$-action.
-All orbits will have size 2.
-On the contrary, if both inequalities hold, the two collections of families are disjoint and thus the fibers consist of eight families of 2-dimensional polygons, together with their orbits.
-Moreover, there is a one-to-one correspondence between the two sets of four families, after conveniently relabeling the leaves of the resulting trees. \end{lemma}

-Note that the characterization involves open conditions.
-If we do not require the inequalities to be strict, the fibers over boundary points will consist of degenerate star trees because some edges will have weight zero.
-The families describing the fibers will intersect at these pairs of degenerate star trees.
+\begin{lemma} Assume $n=4$ and let $T$ be the quartet $(ij|kl)$ with edge weights $e_i, e_j, e_k, e_l$ and $g$ as in Figure~\ref{sf:mainThma}.
+Then, $T$ is a mixture of two star tree metrics \emph{if and only if} $e_i,e_j\geq g$ or $e_k,e_l\geq g$.
+Moreover for each pair of inequalities, the fiber over $T$ is a polyhedral complex in $\RR^8$ whose maximal cells are polyhedra of dimension at most two.
+Each maximal cell is affinely isomorphic to either a product of (degenerate) intervals, a (degenerate) trapezoid or a (degenerate) triangle in $\RR^2$, and there are either eight or sixteen of them.
+The fibers are closed under the action of $\ZZ_2$ on pairs of star tree metrics. \end{lemma} Notice that the fibers over boundary points where some equality holds consist of degenerate star trees, because some edges have weight zero.

-It is interesting to compare the result of the previous lemma with the analogous one obtained in \cite[Prop~2.2]{MMS} for \emph{convex mixtures} of two star trees on four taxa.
-Tree metrics that are convex mixture of two star tree metrics are exactly the star trees and the quartets where the internal branch length is shorter than the sum of the branch lengths for \emph{any} pair of non-adjacent edges.
+It is interesting to compare the result of the previous lemma with the analogous one for \emph{convex mixtures} of two star trees on four taxa \cite[Prop~2.2]{MMS}.
+The tree metrics that are convex mixture of two star tree metrics are exactly the star trees and the quartet trees where the internal branch length is shorter than the sum of the weights of \emph{any} pair of non-adjacent edges.